Dantalia/downloader/README.md

 2. Method BufferedInputStream has inner buffer that can't be completely filled (I guess there's not enough time to fill it - need to more investigation)

 3. It's meaningless to make bufferSize > INTEGER.MAX_VALUE (need to fix it)

+4. Verify if downloadable file has already exist (need to fix it)